-Preheat oven to 350 F.
+First, preheat oven to 350 F.

-Using a medium bowl, combine apples and cranberries with one 1 tsp of cinnamon
+Next, using a medium bowl, combine apples and cranberries with one 1 tsp of cinnamon

-In a separate medium bowl, combine oats, brown sugar, flour, 1 tsp cinnamon, and nutmeg and cut the butter into the other ingredients with a pastry cutter or a fork.
+Then, in a separate medium bowl, combine oats, brown sugar, flour, 1 tsp cinnamon, and nutmeg and cut the butter into the other ingredients with a pastry cutter or a fork.

-In an 8”x 8”x 3" square baking dish spray the bottom and sides with cooking spray then put in apple mixture.
+Next, in an 8”x 8”x 3" square baking dish spray the bottom and sides with cooking spray then put in apple mixture.
 Top apple mixture with oat mixture.

-Bake 350F for 1 hr.
+Then, bake at 350F for 1 hr.